sebastian-carpenter/parallel-grid-searcher/README.md

 In the root directory you will notice three files array_generator, calculate, and parallel_helper.
 These files are used by various versions of the program and thus represent different modules that are used during runtime.
 These will be explained later.

 The most important folder is cversion which houses the actual working version of the parallel grid searcher.

 The grids folder houses a utility for creating grids and is also where the grids are stored.

 The normversion folder holds the altered version of my solution to problem 11 of the Euler project.

-Lastly, pyversion contains the program I attempted to make which would utilize .so versions of my .c files, that way I could parallelize the program though Python (this failed).
+Lastly, pyversion contains the program I attempted to make which would utilize .so versions of my .c files, that way I could parallelize the program through Python (this failed).

 # ./cversion